Uniformizable foliated projective structures along singular foliations: The index theorem

-\begin{proof}[Proof of Corollary~\ref{coro:unif-typegeneral}] If \(K_\mathcal{F}\) is nef then, as in the proof of Proposition~6.3 in~\cite{DG}, which is based on the asymptotic Riemann-Roch formula, the condition on~\(c_1(K_\mathcal{F})\) arising from Remark~\ref{stat:simple} is incompatible with the assumption that \(K_\mathcal{F}\) is of general type.
-If \(K_\mathcal{F}\) is not nef then, by a result by Bogomolov and McQuillan~\cite[Cor.~4.2.1]{bogomolov-mcquillan}, either the foliation is a fibration by rational curves (in which case it is not of general type, for no positive power of its canonical bundle has non-zero sections), or there exists an invariant rational curve \(C\) in \(M\) such that \(K_\mathcal{F}\cdot C=-1\).
+\begin{proof} If \(K_\mathcal{F}\) is not nef then, by a result by Bogomolov and McQuillan \cite[Cor.~4.2.1]{bogomolov-mcquillan}, either the foliation is a ruling by rational curves (in which case it is not of general type, for no positive power of its canonical bundle has non-zero sections), or there exists an invariant rational curve \(C\) in \(M\) such that \(K_\mathcal{F}\cdot C=-1\).
 In this case, (\ref{eq:ph_inv}) reads \(\mu(\mathcal{F}, C )=1\).
-This implies that \(C\) intersects the singular set of \(\mathcal{F}\) along a single branch passing through a singular point \(p\) of \(\mathcal{F}\), that no other singular point of \(\mathcal{F}\) lies on~\(C\).
+This implies that \(C\) intersects the singular set of \(\mathcal{F}\) along a single branch passing through a singular point \(p\) of \(\mathcal{F}\), and that no other singular point of \(\mathcal{F}\) lies on \(C\).
 Since \(p\) is, by hypothesis, a parabolic singular point, the ramification index at \(p\) of the projective structure induced on \(C\) is \(\infty\), and the local monodromy is parabolic.
 But this is impossible, for \(C\setminus \{p\}\), along which the projective structure is regular, is simply connected.
-This discards the case in which \(K_\mathcal{F}\) is not nef.\end{proof}
+This discards the case in which \(K_\mathcal{F}\) is not nef.
+If \(K_\mathcal{F}\) is nef then, as in the proof of Proposition~6.3 in \cite{DG}, from the asymptotic Riemann-Roch formula, the condition on \(c_1(K_\mathcal{F})\) arising from Remark~\ref{stat:simple} is incompatible with \(K_\mathcal{F}\) being of general type. \end{proof}

+\begin{proof} [Proof of Corollary~\ref{coro:unif-typegeneral}] If all the singular points of the foliation are parabolic, the result follows from the previous corollary.
+Otherwise, there is a non-parabolic singular point, and, by Theorem~\ref{thm:rat1stint} and Proposition~\ref{prop:local_strong}, the foliation is a ruling by rational curves, with an open subset foliated by compact curves that do not intersect the singular locus of \(\mathcal{F}\), and \(\mathcal{F}\) is not of general type. \end{proof}

-\begin{rmk} In the proof of Proposition~6.3 in~\cite{DG}, it should have been mentioned that, for a regular holomorphic foliation by curves on a compact manifold, either its canonical bundle is nef, or the foliation is a fibration by rational curves \cite[Cor.~4.2.2]{bogomolov-mcquillan}, and that in the second case, the foliation is not of general type. \end{rmk}
+\begin{rmk} In the proof of Proposition~6.3 in \cite{DG}, it should have been mentioned that, for a regular holomorphic foliation by curves on a compact manifold, either its canonical bundle is nef, or the foliation is a fibration by rational curves \cite[Cor.~4.2.2]{bogomolov-mcquillan}, and that in the second case, the foliation is not of general type. \end{rmk}